TheNathanSpace/iDeemYouWorthy/readme.md

 What's that?
 We're jumping *5 whole versions?* Yep, that's just how cool we are.

-Changes:
+Changelog:

- - Refactored the entire program to be more object-oriented
+ - Changed: Refactored the entire program to be more object-oriented
- - Added the ability to add your Spotify and deezer accounts
+ - Added: Stored/modifiable Spotify and deezer credentials

 ### 1.0